Jeremiah-Griffin/linear_collections/README.md

 - "macros": compile type checking of type literals.
 - "serde": ser/deserialization with serde.

-# Changes for version 0.3.0
+# Changes for version 0.4.0
-- fixed merge_from_iter
-- added macros
-- added many trait derives
-- added serde support for VecSet
+- Added iterator support
-- ArrayMap::new_unchecked renamed to ArrayMap::from_array_unchecked
-- added VecSet::from_map_unchecked
+- Added FatVec/Map/Set, a vector type which can store a limited number of elements on the stack.
+- Added Fallible collection types which can gracefully return an error on a memory allocation failure.

 # TODO:
-- Fallible allocating apis
 - VecDeque backed types (nice if you need a vecdeque to be returned from into_inner())
 - Serde support for Array types via serde-big-array
-- Iterator Support
-- More tests

 # Stability Policy (pre - 1.0)